DCIForks/coffee-shop/README.md

 # Solution to CoffeeShop exercise

-* Uses `require` for internal files: CoffeeShop.js and menu.json
+* Uses `require` for external files: CoffeeShop.js and menu.json
-* Includes test() method for demonstrating the other methods
+* Includes a test() method for demonstrating the other methods

 The instructions require methods to _return_ a result, but the examples imply that the output is shown with `console.log()`.
 To